natmotykova/pyladies_project/README.md

 ![screenshot](kumulativni_pocet_nakazenych_chart.png?raw=true "FIGURE")

-2. Comparison of Czechia and the Great Britain.
+2. Comparison of Czechia and the UK.
 Generates one plot:
 -	Cumulative number of infected per 100 thousands inhabitants

 To run this code: the code is divided into two modules, the main code is process_data